 BNB Smart Chain is an innovative solution to bring programmability and interoperability to Beacon Chain.
 BNB Smart Chain relies on a system of 50 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
-The double-sign detection and other slashing logic guarantee security, stability, and chain finality.
+The double-sign detection, malicious vote detection and other slashing logic guarantee security, stability, and chain finality.
 Other than the 29 active validators, BSC will introduce more validators, e.g. another 20 inactive validators, into the validator set as backups, which will be called "Candidates".

 Candidates will produce blocks and charge gas fees in BSC mainnet, but in a much less chance than the official validator set of 29 elected.
 The unavailable candidates will be slashed as well though in a smaller size.
 A decent motivation is expected to be maintained so that the candidate validators are willing to ensure the quality and help secure BSC.

 In an extreme case, if a majority of the active 29 validators get attacked and offline, Candidate Validators can report to Beacon Chain about the stale blocking, resume it and eventually propose a re-election of the active validator set.